fiddleHeads/intro-to-arcgis-pro/index.md

 You'll notice that the shapefile format is not available, which would have been the preferred format for working within ArcGIS Pro.
 Instead, we'll download the GeoJSON format and convert it to a shapefile later.

+Included in your download is a project folder containing the following files:
+- Intro.**gdb**: the geodatabase with data for your map
+- Intro.**aprx**: the project file with all the maps
+- Intro.**tbx**: a toolbox with analytical tools for your project
+- Index: folder with background organizing information

 Download [Data](https://opendata.vancouver.ca/explore/dataset/street-trees/download/?format=geojson&timezone=America/Los_Angeles&lang=en){: .btn .btn-blue }
 1. Save this file (.**zip**) to your Desktop.
 2. Right-click on the .zip file you just downloaded and select **Extract All**...
 3. Accept all defaults to extract the file.

-**REMOVE THIS SECTION??**

-Open the new **Intro-to-ArcGIS-Pro** folder.
-This is your project folder which contains the files:
-- Intro.**gdb**: the geodatabase with data for your map
-- Intro.**aprx**: the project file with all the maps
-- Intro.**tbx**: a toolbox with analytical tools for your project
-- Index: folder with background organizing information
+## Need to add Pro project to download still...